Harold Browne

-Edward Harold Browne (usually called Harold Browne; 6 March 1811 – 18 December 1891) was a bishop of the Church of England.
+Edward Harold Browne (6 March 1811 – 18 December 1891) was a bishop of the Church of England.

 Early life and education

-Browne was born on 6 March 1811 at Aylesbury, Buckinghamshire, the second son of Robert Browne of Morton House in Buckinghamshire, and of Sarah Dorothea Steward; and younger brother to Thomas Gore Browne.
+Browne was born on 6 March 1811 at Aylesbury, Buckinghamshire, the second son of Robert Browne of Morton House in Buckinghamshire, colonel in the Buckinghamshire Militia, and of Sarah Dorothea Steward; and younger brother to Thomas Gore Browne.
 He was educated at Eton College and Emmanuel College, Cambridge.
 After securing his BA in 1832, he won the Crosse theological scholarship in 1833, the Tyrwhitt Hebrew scholarship in 1834, and the Norrisian prize in 1835.
 He graduated with his MA in 1836, was elected fellow of Emmanuel in 1837, and appointed senior tutor in 1838.
 In 1854 he was elected Norrisian Professor of Divinity at Cambridge.
 He took the BD in 1855 and the DD in 1864.